 Will I be able to Photograph the Ospreys?

 Photographing Ospreys is relatively easy here at Rutland.
 The birds mostly perch in a tree nearby before diving into the pond.
 It is just behind, above and to the left side of the pond.
 Everyone in the hide can easily see this perch and prepare themselves for when it dives into the water.
 The more experienced photographers will try to track the Osprey as it dives into the water.
-This is not easy and if you have lost sight of the bird while it was diving you are at a disadvantage.
+This is not easy and if you have lost sight of the bird while it was diving you are at a huge disadvantage.
 When the bird catches a fish it usually remains partly-submerged in the water for a couple of seconds before flying away with its trout.
 This is the perfect opportunity for everyone to find the bird in their camera and focus on the Osprey perfectly before it flies away with the trout hanging from its talons.
 I have found that most photographers, whatever level they are at, are successful as long as the bird is not too close to the hide.
 While we are in the hide, we will have the benefit of a spotter who is in constant contact with us.
 He will be scanning the skies and giving us up to date information regarding the approach of any Osprey and other interesting species.
 This information is invaluable so that we are fully prepared for any impending activity.
 The Ospreys almost always dive form the same dead branch, so predicting the time of the dive is relatively easy.

 Territorial Resident Osprey near the Hide